Butterfly & Moth Pupae & Cocoon Care Guide

 Care

-Many of the large silkmoths are very hardy, simply lay the pupae out on the base of their enclosure and spray with water once a day - these can be kept in mesh cages as long as humidity is maintained.
+Most of the silk-moths and hawk-moths are more hardy than small butterfly pupae, so for these simply lay the pupae or cocoons out on the base of their enclosure and spray with water once a day - these can be kept in mesh cages as long as humidity is maintained.

 Some species need to go through a period of dormancy before emerging to breed.
 This is the case for Robin moths and Emperor moths, as they only fly once per year.
 To break their dormancy, known as diapause, these require cold storage.
 Then incubate for emergence after at least 2-3 months of dormancy.